-See Section 11 Using the Web Administration Interface for more details on the Web Administration Interface.
+See Section 6 Introduction to the Web Interface for more details on the Web Administration Interface.

 5.4.3 Installing a Web Server

 Notes: L-Soft cannot help you with the installation or configuration of your web server itself.
 L-Soft does not recommend or endorse specific web servers, nor does L-Soft have development machines with every possible web server installed.
 You should ensure that the web server software you choose is installed and operating properly before attempting to install the LISTSERV WWW interface script.